azure-ad-b2c/samples/readme.md

 - [Home Realm Discovery page](policies/home-realm-discovery-page) - Demonstrates how to create home realm discovery page.
 On the sign-in page user provides the sign-in email address and clicks continue.
 B2C checks the domain portion of the sign-in email address.
 If the domain name is `contoso.com` the user is redirected to Contoso.com Azure AD to complete the sign-in.
 Otherwise the user continues the sign-in with user name and password.
 In both cases (AAD B2C local account and AAD account), the user dons't need to retype the user name.

 - [Sign-in with social identity provider and force email uniqueness](policies/force-unique-email-across-social-identities ) - Demonstrates how to force a social account user to provide and validate email address, and also checks there is no other account with the same email address.

+- [Link a local account to federated account](policies/link-local-account-with-federated-account) - Demonstrates how to link a user who logged in via a federated provider to a pre-created AAD B2C Local Account.

+- [Preventing logon for Social or External IdP Accounts when Disabled in AAD B2C](policies/disable-social-account-from-logon) - For scenarios where you would like to prevent logons via Social or External IdPs when the account has been disabled in Azure AD B2C.

+- [Google Captcha on Sign In](policies/captcha-integration) - An example set of policies which integrate Google Captcha into the sign in journey.

+- [Login with Phone Number](policies/signup-signin-with-phone-number) - An example set of policies to for passwordless login via Phone Number (SMS or Phone Call).

 ## Multi factor authentication